Baphomet480/messages-app-mcp/README.md

 ## Overview

-`messages.app-mcp` exposes Messages.app over MCP transports (stdio and optional Streamable HTTP).
+`messages-app-mcp` exposes Messages.app over MCP transports (stdio and optional Streamable HTTP).
 The server is designed for local use: it reads `~/Library/Messages/chat.db` in read-only mode and delegates outgoing sends to AppleScript.

 ## Key Features